St. Petersburg from the Jewish Perspective:

 About this talk

-St. Petersburg, which was the capital of the Russian Empire for 200 years, is known for its unique beauty and rich cultural heritage.
-Museums, palaces, bridges, squares, as well as classical and modern architecture, can be found throughout the city.
-It's my privilege to share the charm of my city with you; together, we will explore St. Petersburg through a Jewish lens.
+St. Petersburg, the capital of the Russian Empire for over 200 years, is known for its unique beauty and rich cultural heritage.
+Museums, palaces, bridges, and grand squares—alongside both classical and modern architecture—can be found throughout the city.
+It is my privilege to share the charm of my city with you; together, we will explore St. Petersburg through a Jewish lens.

-We will learn about the Jewish history and heritage in St. Petersburg, including the 'maskilim'—enlightened, educated Jews who led the community in the 19th century.
-We will explore the role of Jews in the Russian Revolutionary events of 1917 and discuss the experiences of Soviet Jews.
-We will learn about some well-known refuseniks and witness the miraculous changes and rebirth of Jewish life in St. Petersburg after the fall of the USSR.
-While guiding you through the city with images, I will also share my own family's story to illustrate both the history and the contemporary life of our Jewish community.
+We will delve into the Jewish history and heritage of St. Petersburg, including the maskilim—enlightened, educated Jews who led the community in the 19th century.
+We will examine the role of Jews in the revolutionary events of 1917 and discuss the experiences of Soviet Jews.
+You will also learn about well-known refuseniks and witness the remarkable rebirth of Jewish life in St. Petersburg after the fall of the USSR.
+As I guide you through the city with images, I will share my own family's story to illustrate both the history and contemporary life of our community.

 About Evgenia